 The story provides an enjoyable, and delightful opportunity to discuss the limitless theoretical potential of our minds and our undeniable connectivity to the universe that gave us birth and provides the basis of our existence.
 I love the vast and cosmic implications of this film.

-The film has an almost relentless sequence of action and violence, that is not only engaging, and entertains, but is also amusing at times.
+The film has an almost relentless sequence of action and violence, that is not only compelling, engaging, and entertaining, but is also amusing at times.
 Besson has always shown a flair for capturing action scenes well on film, along with the ability to make them delightfully and memorably fun and unique.

 It’s interesting to note that Lucy has a higher rating with critics (67%) than it does with fans (47%) on Rotten Tomatoes.
 Who’s got it right?
 A sequel is on the way.